 The main reasons for the decline are loss of rough grassland habitat, which is home to prey species such as voles and mice, and the loss of nesting and roosting sites in old farm buildings: many of these have been converted into homes or replaced by modern agricultural buildings which are unsuitable.

 When the (then called) Wirral & Ellesmere Port Barn Owl Group was first set up in 1999 there was only one pair of breeding Barn Owls known on the Wirral peninsula, from the North Wirral shore right down to the Shropshire Union Canal near Chester.
-Go to the next page to find out what we do.
+Go to the next page for news of what is going on.

 Refreshments, raffle and news update.

-Non-members, join at the meeting and your entrance fee will be refunded.
+Non-members are very welcome to join at the meeting and will be refunded their entrance fee.